hcarey-data/Online-Retail-Analysis-Project/README.md

 ![Executive Summary](./Retail_Visuals.png)

-There was a total of 22.6 million pounds in sales for the company across the entire sales data.
+There was a total of 22.6 million pounds in sales revenue for the company across the entire sales data.
+Revenue in this dataset is measured as quantity * price.
 There were around 5,000 total customers to the company from 2009 to 2011, with an average order value of 21.48 pounds.
 The United Kingdom itself serves as the main country providing the most revenue.
 In BigQuery, a monthly seasonality index was calculated by comparing monthly revenue against the average monthly revenue for the corresponding period.
 Seasonality performance was the best from December of 2010 to January of 2011 as well